aperturerobotics/util/README.md

  - [backoff]: configurable backoff
  - [broadcast]: channel-based broadcast (similar to sync.Cond)
+ - [bufio]: SplitOnNul is a bufio.SplitFunc that splits on NUL characters
  - [ccall]: call a set of functions concurrently and wait for error or exit
  - [ccontainer]: concurrent container for objects
  - [commonprefix]: find common prefix between strings